Statninja/credit_card_fraud_detection/README.md

 6. **🧠 Machine Learning Models**
    - Split data into training and testing sets.
-   - Trained and tuned multiple models, including Logistic Regression, Random Forest, Gradient Boosting, SVM, and Neural Networks.
+   - Trained and tuned with   Random Forest
    - Employed cross-validation and grid search to enhance model performance.

 7. **📈 Model Evaluation & Visualization**